A Brief History

-Late 1700’s – clearing of forests for agriculture and land development begins to negatively impact Second Marsh.
+Late 1700s – European and American settlers arrived.
+The clearing of forests for agriculture and land development begins to negatively impact Second Marsh.

-In the 1930’sand 40’s, dredgeate from Oshawa Harbour was dumped into the Marsh by the Oshawa Harbour Commission (OHC).
+1933, ‘38 and ‘48 – dredgeate from Oshawa Harbour was dumped into the Marsh by the Oshawa Harbour Commission (OHC)

-Mid 1900’s – construction of the C.N.R. rail line and Highway 401 to the north of the Marsh further reduced the size and function of the Marsh and cut off historic wildlife corridors from upstream areas.
+Mid-1950s – Hwy 401 on the north side of the Marsh further reduced the size and function of the Marsh and cut off historic wildlife corridors from upstream areas.

 1952 to 1971 – effluent from the Harmony Creek Water Treatment Plant was directed into the Marsh.